 Title: Old sign for State Hotel, Seattle, Washington; Creator(s): Highsmith, Carol M., 1946-, photographer

-The goal of this award program is to further awareness and knowledge of the architectural heritage of the Pacific Northwest.
+The goal of the Research Accelerator Award (formerly the Elisabeth Walton Potter Award) is to further awareness and knowledge of the architectural heritage of the Pacific Northwest.
 The chapter will provide limited funds to members for focused projects that increase understanding of the region’s built environment and produce tangible results that can be made available for interested scholars and students.

 Please considering donating to this award.